 4. Contact a Lawyer in Advance to Assist with Conveyancing, Searches and Settlement

-Form a relationship with a lawyer that specialises in property, and make sure that you touch base with them early and get a quote.
+Form a relationship with a lawyer that specialises in property (we can help here), and make sure that you touch base with them early and get a quote.
 Once you have found the right property and have instructed them to review the contract, also instruct them whose name should appear on the contract.
 This is very important and you should seek advice from the accountant before deciding on the name on the contract of sale.
-While undertaking the review of your contract, as part of this process you may also want to make sure that your Will is current and reflects the latest changes and commitments of if you do not yet have a Will, to arrange for one to be drawn up.
+While undertaking the review of your contract, as part of this process you may also want to make sure that your will is current and reflects the latest changes and commitments of if you do not yet have a will, to arrange for one to be drawn up.

 5. Commence Your Search

 Commence your search for the right type of property in which State/City/Suburb/Street.